gyyu/gyyu.github.io/_pages/notes.md

 permalink: /notes
 ---

-This is where I'll be posting notes from various classes and textbooks that I read.
-Hopefully they prove to be useful for some people.
+This is where I'll be posting notes from various classes and textbooks that I read, or from write-ups I make that are part of a series.
+Hopefully something here proves to be useful for somebody.

 ### Functional Programming